Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansSports.

 Location.
 36° 10.135′ N, 86° 48.807′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Hadley Park.
-Marker is on Jefferson Street, on the right when traveling west.
+It is on Jefferson Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 2412 Jefferson St, Nashville TN 37208, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tennessee State University Olympians (here, next to this marker); Cornelius Ridley (here, next to this marker); Dr. Catana Starks (here, next to this marker); John Merritt (here, next to this marker); Perry Wallace (here, next to this marker); John Wesley Frierson
+At least 8 other markers are within walking distance of this marker: Tennessee State University Olympians (here, next to this marker); Cornelius Ridley (here, next to this marker); Dr. Catana Starks (here, next to this marker); John Merritt (here, next to this marker); Perry Wallace (here, next to this marker); John Wesley Frierson

 Paid Advertisement